 Massage Therapy for Regular Health Maintenance

-For the second year in a row, 75 percent of individuals surveyed claim their primary reason for receiving a massage in the past 12 months was medical (43 percent) and stress (32 percent) related, according to the 16th annual consumer survey sponsored by the American Massage Therapy Association® (AMTA®).
+For the second year in a row, 75 percent of individuals surveyed claim their primary reason for receiving a massage in the previous 12 months was medical (43 percent) and stress (32 percent) related, according to the 17th annual consumer survey sponsored by the American Massage Therapy Association® (AMTA®).
 Medical reasons include pain relief, soreness, stiffness or spasms, injury recovery, migraines, prevention, and general well-being.